lottie/lottie-types/README.md

 6. After merging to `main` the Github action will create another PR for only version bumping and changelog, which you have to merge the PR manually

-7. the package will be released after the merging
+7. the package will be released to the NPM and GitHub registry after the merging the Changeset PR

-8. Create a git tag locally and run `git push --follow-tags` to make it available in the origin

 ## Commands